-High Solids Production – Maximize well recovery with durable, sand-tolerant lift solutions
+High Solids Production – Maximize well recovery with durable, sand resistant lift solutions

 Excessive sand and solids in oil and gas wells pose serious problems for some artificial lift systems and for the well’s overall production.